Sibicle/acci-eng/content/2021-04-06-repair-macbook-hinge/index.md

 }}

 hooray! \o/ it is fixed.
 I venture that the hinge may be even MORE securely attached than it was before?
 I wonder if this can still be accepted as a trade in.

+## bonus

+I don't know why this always happens to me, but here is my laptop from 2005.
+I think the screw is a rather more elegant solution that what appears to be electrical tape, don't you?

+{{
+  img(
+    img='08-throwback-bonus.jpg',
+    alt='really damaged laptop',
+    caption='cool billabong tshirt'
+  )
+}}